 In both anomaly mediated and gaugino mediated scenarios the main assumption is that the MSSM matter fields are localized to a brane along an extra dimension, on which supersymmetry is unbroken.
-Supersymmetry is only broken on another brane in the extra dimension (it is not broken in the bulk either), and is transmitted to the MSSM matter fields via fields that live in the bulk, and thus couple to both the SUSY breaking brane (the hidden brane) and the visible MSSM brane.
+Supersymmetry is only broken on another brane in the extra dimension (it is not broken in the bulk either), and is transmitted to the MSSM matter fields via fields that live in the bulk, and thus couple to both the susy breaking brane (the hidden brane) and the visible MSSM brane.
 The difference between the two scenarios is what those bulk fields are that transmit the supersymmetry breaking.
 In the anomaly mediated scenario one has pure supergravity in the bulk, while in the gaugino mediated scenario the MSSM gauge fields live in the bulk, and thus the gauginos of the MSSM will directly feel supersymmetry breaking, and will get the leading supersymmetry breaking terms.
-The MSSM scalars, since they are localized on a different brane will only get SUSY breaking masses via loops in the extra dimension, and will be therefore suppressed compared to the gaugino masses.
-The arrangement of fields for the gaugino mediated scenario is given in the figure below of a single extra dimension.
+The MSSM scalars, since they are localized on a different brane will only get susy breaking masses via loops in the extra dimension, and will be therefore suppressed compared to the gaugino masses.
+The arrangement of fields for the gaugino mediated scenario is given in the figure below:

+As mentioned before, these models have been formulated in the presence of a single extra dimension.
 In order to be able to proceed with the discussion of the gaugino mediated model, we need to first formulate supersymmetry in 5D.
-The issue is similar to the discussion of fermions in 5D when we were considering the split fermion model: since in 5D the smallest spinor is the four-component Dirac spinor, in 5D the smallest number of supercharges must be 8.
-(As a reminder, in 4D the smallest supersymmetry algebra corresponds to the situation when there is a single complex two-component Weyl spinor supercharge, which means there are four real components.
-Thus, $\mathcal{N} = 1$ SUSY in 4D corresponds to 4 supercharges.)
-Since in 5D the smallest spinor has 8 real components, $\mathcal{N} = 1$ supersymmetry in 5D is twice as large as in 4D, and the dimensional reduction of the 5D theory would correspond to $\mathcal{N} = 2$ in 4D.
-For example, the 5D vector multiplet would have to contain a massless 5D vector, and also a Dirac spinor.
-Since the Dirac spinor has four components on-shell, and the 5D massless vector 3, there needs to be an additional massless real scalar in the vector multiplet, which is then where $A_M$ is the 5D vector, $\lambda$ is a Dirac spinor, and $\Phi$ is a real scalar.
-When reduced to 4D the vector will go into a 4D vector plus $A_5$ which is a scalar, and the Dirac fermion into two Weyl fermions.
-The $A_5$ together with $\Phi$ will form a complex scalar, and we can see that from the 4D point of view the 5D vector multiplet is a 4D vector multiplet plus a 4D chiral superfield in the adjoint (or equivalently from the 4D point of view an $\mathcal{N} = 2$ vector superfield, which is exactly a vector plus a chiral superfield).
-This would mean that we would get two gauginos in the 4D theory, if 5D Lorentz invariance is completely intact.
-However, when one has branes in the extra dimension, 5D Lorentz invariance is anyways broken.
+The issue is similar to the discussion of fermions in 5D when we were considering the split fermion model: since in 5D the smallest spinor is the 4 component Dirac spinor, in 5D the smallest number of supercharges must be 8.
+(As a reminder, in 4D the smallest supersymmetry algebra corresponds to the situation when there is a single complex two-component Weyl spinor supercharge, which means there would be four real components.
+Thus $\mathcal{N}=1$ susy in 4D corresponds to 4 supercharges.)
+Since in 5D the smallest spinor has 8 real components, $\mathcal{N}=1$ supersymmetry in 5D is twice as large as in 4D, and the dimensional reduction of the 5D theory would correspond to $\mathcal{N}=2$ in 4D.
+For example, the 5D vectormultiplet would have to contain a massless 5D vector, and also a Dirac spinor.
+Since the Dirac spinor has four components on-shell, and the 5D massless vector 3, there needs to be an additional massless real scalar in the vectormultiplet, which is then: